sachit3022/ImageGen/README.md

 Transformers are not ideal for this dataset as there is no contextual dependency.
 However, we hypothesize that Hypernetworks are a better choice for this task.
 Due to time constraints, we could not perform experiments on them.

+We will not discuss this to grater extent because the improvements are very straght forward from the best practices. avaible on models.py

 ## Results